Please be aware the below information relates to our 2016 season will be updated at the beginning of March 2017.

 Please note that a maximum of three companions (companions can be interchanged throughout the day) can accompany a disabled Adventurer on to our rides and attractions via the access procedure stated above.
 Height, size and other safety restrictions also apply - these are displayed on the Park Map and on signage at the rides and should be read in conjunction with the Accessibility Guide.

 Ride access with casts, air boot or splint

 Unfortunately as a health & safety requirement adventurers with a cast, air boot or splint will be unable to experience some of our attractions.
 For full details please click here.

-- Toilets with disabled access are available throughout the Park and you’ll find their locations marked on the Park Map.
+Toilets with disabled access are available throughout the Park and you’ll find their locations marked on the Park Map.

 Disabled Changing Places Toilet

-- Located in Transylvania with a height adjustable changing bench, shower, toilet and a hoist.
+Our Changing Places Toilet is located in Transylvania with a height adjustable changing bench, shower, toilet and a hoist.
 To access please use a RADAR key, or speak to a member of staff.